-The Variety of Animal Milk
+The Variety of Milk That Comes From Animals

 If you grew up in the US, Europe, or the UK then cow milk is most likely something that has been in your fridge before.
-If you grew up in Russia or Canada, then a common milk you may have seen is Moose milk.
+If you grew up in Russia or Canada, then a common milk you may have seen is moose milk.
 During biblical times, the most common milk mentioned is goat and sheep milk.
 The list does not stop there though when it comes to animal milk that is commonly used.

 Buffalo and camel milk are both popular options around the world.
 Even horse milk is known for its high contents of protein and vitamins and has been a popular choice in Russia and Asia for centuries.

-The Variety of Plant-Based Milk
+The Variety of Plant-Based Milks

-Milk from plants has been around since at least the 13th century with both almond milk and soymilk being recorded in China and the Middle East.
+Milk from plants has been around since at least the 13th century with both almond milk and soy milk being recorded in China and the Middle East.
 This variety is considered dairy free milk which is one of the reasons for their popularity.

 While almond milk seems to have the most popularity around the world, plant-based milk does not stop there: coconut milk, oat milk, rice milk, pea milk, hemp milk, peanut milk, cashew milk, the list goes on and on.
 Some plant-based milks are even blended and sold together such as almond coconut milk.
 There is really no limit to the variety of plant-based milk.